vpawid/template/essays/codingStandards.md

 In a “Introduction to software engineering” class I have been introduced to coding standards, specifically eslint for javascript.
 I feel that most errors are trivial and that these standards are just another red tape blocking coders for unknown reasons.
-For instance, the error that is concerned with spacing between a parenthesis and a bracket for objects or arrays.
+For instance array-bracket-spacing, the error that is concerned with spacing between a parenthesis and a bracket for objects or arrays.
 I believe that this entire process could be more effective if automated.
 Being that I have never used a coding standard I had developed my own personal habits which I have stuck with since I started.